Play Live Radio

 John Reid

-Reid, a conservative radio host in Richmond, is also considering a run following a “listening tour” of the state.
-His morning program, Richmond Morning News, is one of the most listened-to radio programs in the state and regularly hosts politicians; he announced he was exploring a run in March, and set up a company for a listening tour later that month.
+Reid, a conservative radio host in Richmond, announced on the air in January that he would be leaving his show and officially entering the race.
+His morning program, Richmond Morning News, is one of the most listened-to radio programs in the state and regularly hosts politicians; he announced he was exploring a run in March 2024, and set up a company for a listening tour later that month.

 Reid worked in communications for former Republican U.S. Sen. George Allen, as well as for international nongovernmental organizations.
 If elected, Reid — whose father was a Republican delegate from Henrico County — would be the state’s first openly gay statewide official.